 Service For Others As A Form Of Therapy

-In looking at treatments for mental and emotional disorders, service as a form of therapy provides benefits that compliment cognitive behavioral therapy and psychotherapy.
+In looking at treatments for mental and emotional disorders, service as a form of therapy provides benefits that complement cognitive behavioral therapy and psychotherapy.
 A multidisciplinary approach to treatment is one of the hallmarks of At the Crossroads residential treatment center and contributes to the individual success of our teens.
 Serving others through altruistic volunteer opportunities, such as through a homeless shelter or center for domestic abuse victims, has been found to provide neurobiological benefits.

 Chiefly among these is that the stress centers of the brain are noticeably less activated when helping others through a challenge while the reward centers are activated.
-While all types of volunteering provide mental health benefits, it is service in a social or community context that provides an increased sense of purpose for struggling teens and strengthens feelings of empathy and compassion for others.
+While all types of volunteering provide mental health benefits, it is served in a social or community context that provides an increased sense of purpose for struggling teens and strengthens feelings of empathy and compassion for others.